 [Jesus] ate, not for the sake of the body, which was kept together by holy energy, but in order that it might not enter in the minds of those who were with him to entertain a different opinion of him.
 He was entirely impassable, inaccessible to any movement of feeling — either pleasure or pain.

 Yet Origen’s Christology too would leave him open to later charges of heresy.
 His idea, apparently unique to himself, was that God at the time of the creation of the world had also created a stockpile of souls, enough to last until the end of the world.
 Then, he studied these souls.
 The best of them he turned into angels, the worst into demons, while the great mass in the middle he earmarked for ordinary human beings.
 But one alone of this multitude of souls was better than all the others.
 It contemplated God so earnestly that it became effectively indistinguishable from him.
 This soul was Origen’s Jesus Christ.
-The theory’s novelty is an ironic reflection of the reality that, even 200 years after Jesus’s crucifixion, there was still no thoroughgoing consensus in Christianity about the nitty-gritty of who or what he had really been.
+The theory’s novelty is an ironic reflection of the reality that, even 200 years after Jesus’s crucifixion, there was still no thoroughgoing consensus in Christianity about the nitty-gritty details of who or what he had really been.

 Tellingly, the progenitor of Neoplatonism, an Alexandrian named Ammonius Saccas, was himself a Christian who abandoned his faith in Jesus.
 We know little else about him, only that he taught one Plotinus, arguably the most important of all the Neoplatonists, and one whose writings have survived.
 Plotinus was a classic product of the multicultural melting pot that was Alexandria: a native Egyptian who spoke and wrote in Greek and had a Latin name.
 Born in about AD 205, he brought Neoplatonism to Rome when he moved there in AD 245.
 But the Museum of Alexandria remained always the heart of the movement.
-One ancient text claims that Plotinus and Origen admired one another greatly, such that, when Origen attended one of his classes, Plotinus had trouble continuing in such august company.
+One ancient text claims that Plotinus and Origen admired one another greatly, such that, when Origen attended one of his classes, Plotinus had trouble continuing in such exalted company.
 “The zest dies down when the speaker feels that his hearers have nothing to learn from him,” he said.